 Get ready to be “Mummy of the Year” with this fun party game.
 Pair up each child with an adult and one roll of toilet paper.
 It's the most fun if you can put each pair into a separate room for the mummification process.
 Then, get your roll-on!
-Use the entire roll to cover each child like a real mummy!
-The giggles spilling out from each room will be contagious!
-When everyone is finished, gather in a common room together at same time.
+Use the entire roll to wrap each child like a real mummy!
+The giggles spilling out from each room will be contagious.
+When everyone is finished, gather in a common room together at the same time.
 The kids will get a kick out of seeing each other covered head-to-toe in toilet paper!
-This is one activity that every family should have materials on hand for -- Just make sure you don't use your last roll on this project - hehe!
-And don't forget to snap a group photo to creep out Grandma!
+This is one activity that every family should have materials on hand for -- just make sure you don't use your last roll on this project!

 There is no end to the world of creepy things and rather than be scared of them, arm your children with knowledge about how fascinating these things really are.
-Head to the library and get books on "creepy" things like bats, spiders, eye balls or brains!
-Learning about these things will help them to seem less creepy to kids!
+Head to the library and get books on "creepy" things like bats, spiders, eyeballs, or brains.
 Did you know?
 The largest type of bat is called a Pteropus.
 It is also known as a "Flying Fox" or "Fruit Bat".
-These type of bats are very important to the environment as they help to pollinate over 500 species of plants such as mango, banana, guava and agave through a process called chiropterophily!
+These types of bats are very important to the environment as they help to pollinate over 500 species of plants such as mango, banana, guava and agave through a process called chiropterophily!
 Who knows, maybe their trick can be sharing all kinds of fun facts on Halloween night as they collect their treats.